Monday, July 12, 2010

 The dark and drearies have returned to Nova Scotia so baking was no longer out of the question.
 Even though the humidity is still high, I braved to bake my favourite treat in the whole world for two different birthday celebrations.
 I altered the original recipe which you can find here to turn it into a breadmaker recipe which helps so much!
 With this weather, low impact baking is the way to go.
 If you do not have a breadmaker you can make this by hand (I have done so many times), just follow the original recipe.

-Put the ingredients in this order into your breadmaker: 1/2 cup of just above room temperature water, 1 cup of just above room temperature milk, 2 eggs, 1/3 cup of vegetable oil (I use canola), 1/3 cup of sugar, 1 tsp salt, 4 cups of flour (I used bread flour but you can make this with all purpose) and 3 tsp of yeast.
+Put the ingredients in this order into your breadmaker: 1/2 cup of just above room temperature water, 1 cup of just above room temperature milk, 2 eggs, 1/3 cup of vegetable oil (I use canola), 1/3 cup of sugar, 1 tsp salt, 5-6 cups of flour (you have to use your judgment on this one depending on how dry it is) and 3 tsp of yeast.
 Put on dough cycle.
 I make this in a large breadmaker, if yours is much smaller then divide the recipe in half.
 Remember, because of humidity issues, make sure the dough looks nice and moist as it is being kneaded.
 If it looks too dry, add some more water.
 If it is clearly too wet, add some flour.

 Because this recipe takes a lot of time, I often make the dough a day ahead and put in the fridge.
 There must still be a heck of a lot of heat and humidity in the air because I came home from the movies and found this: